 A conflict of interest involves a conflict between our duty, as WorkCover employees, to serve the public interest and our personal interests.
-The conflict may arise from a range of factors including our personal relationships, our employment outside WorkCover, our membership of special interest groups, or our ownership of shares, companies, or property.
-As WorkCover employees we may also experience conflicts of interest between our public service ethics and our professional codes of ethics (for example as health care professionals or as lawyers), or with our personal beliefs or opinions.
+The conflict may arise from a range of factors including our personal relationships, our employment outside the public service, our membership of special interest groups, or our ownership of shares, companies, or property.
+As public service employees we may also experience conflicts of interest between our public service ethics and our professional codes of ethics (for example as health care professionals or as lawyers), or with our personal beliefs or opinions.

-- actively participate in developing and implementing resolution strategies for any conflict of interest; and;
+- actively participate in developing and implementing resolution strategies for any conflict of interest

 - ensure that any conflict of interest is resolved in the public interest.

 1.3 Contribute to public discussion in an appropriate manner

 Commenting on WorkCover policy is a matter for the Board, the CEO and Government Ministers, not employees.
 Unless prior authorisation has been given, we will not comment to the media on WorkCover policy.
 Where providing factual information to the public on WorkCover policy is a part of our official duties and responsibilities, we will ensure that information is appropriately authorised, and that we properly represent WorkCover policy and administration in its intended manner and spirit.
 Like any other citizen, we have the right to contribute to public discussions on community and social issues in our private capacity.
 In doing so, we will:

 - take reasonable steps to ensure that any comment we make will be understood as representing our personal views, not those of WorkCover and/or the government